-Kevin Mills has extensive experience in national and regional public affairs initiatives and in managing diplomatic, government, criminal policy and public safety relations.
-He had a career spanning more than three decades at the UK’s national crime agency and has worked in many Latin and Caribbean countries.
-For the past 15 years he has lived in the region and led cooperation projects from various British diplomatic missions.
+Kevin Mills has extensive experience in national and regional public affairs initiatives and in the management of diplomatic, government relations, crime policy and citizen security.
+He had a career spanning more than three decades in the UK’s national crime agency and has worked in many Latin American and Caribbean countries.
+For the past 15 years he has lived in the region and has led cooperation projects from various British diplomatic missions.

 Daniela Suárez, Colombian political scientist and expert in security and transnational crime.
-Colombian political scientist and expert in security and transnational crime.
-She is a renowned speaker, academic and teacher who has given keynote presentations at several national and international seminars and has developed criminal policy and institutional relations throughout the hemisphere.
+She is a renowned lecturer, academic and teacher who has given keynote presentations at various national and international seminars and has developed criminal policy and institutional relations throughout the hemisphere.
 She is the author of several articles and publications.

 Kevin Mills tiene amplia experiencia en iniciativas de asuntos públicos nacionales y regionales y en la gestión de relaciones diplomáticas, gubernamentales, política criminal y seguridad ciudadana.
 Tuvo una carrera de más de tres décadas en la agencia nacional contra el crimen del Reino Unido y ha trabajado en muchos países latinos y del caribe.